ossf/package-manager-best-practices/review/npm.md

    1. Locally, developers should only run npm commands that treat the lockfile as read-only (see [Lockfiles and commands](#lockfiles-and-commands)), except when intentionally adding /removing a dependency.

+#### Vendoring dependencies

+Vendoring dependencies means keeping a local copy of all the dependencies (direct and transitive) in the repository.
+While vendoring can solve the "reproducable installation" problem, it also can encourage insecure practices.
+These include, poor ability to audit dependency code, difficulties keeping dependencies up to date, and more.
+Also, vendoring introduces non-security problems like repository size, usability, and developer experience issues.
+For these reasons, vendoring is not recommended without tooling and solutions to address those problems which is outside the scope of this document.

 ### Maintenance